 Courtney is currently pursuing a Doctorate in English and American Literature at the University of Oxford, UK.
 She holds a B.A. in Literature from the University of California, Santa Cruz and a Master's in Comparative Literature from the Sorbonne Nouvelle in Paris.
 She has also completed professional courses in video, radio journalism and new media.

-I became a helpless Francophile somewhere in my pre-teens.
+I became a hopeless Francophile somewhere in my pre-teens.
 I amused-- and mildly exasperated-- my mother by carefully labeling furniture, walls, windows and refrigerators with their respective names in French.

 Later, in high school French class, a dusty textbook circa 1970 showing a sepia photo of students at the Sorbonne cemented my fixation.
 I was determined to find a way to live in Paris one day.